nikogura/nikogura.com/src/content/blog/stop-holding-out-for-a-hero.md

 ---
 title: 'Stop Holding Out for a Hero'
-excerpt: Incident response is either an engineering discipline — measured, quantified, repeatable, owned, evaluated — or it is a craft a few heroes practice and nobody else can see.
+excerpt: Incident response is either an engineering discipline — measured, quantified, repeatable, owned, evaluated — or it is a craft a few heroes practice and nobody else can duplicate.
 Heroes are great.
 You shouldn't need them, and you shouldn't bet the company on still having them.
 publishDate: 'Jun 17 2026'
 tags:
   - Incident Management